-All expenses that would be incurred in running-off the existing business, including a share of the relevant overhead expenses are taken into account.
+All expenses that would be incurred to support existing liabilities, including a share of the relevant overhead expenses are taken into account.
 This share is assessed on the basis that the Company continues to write new business.
 The expense provision includes items such as investment expenses that would not be covered on an FRS 101 basis.

-Future claims cash flows are generally determined by considering how past gross claims payments have materialised with separate explicit cash flows determined on a gross and reinsurance basis.
+Future claims cash flows are generally determined by considering how past gross claims payments have materialised with separate explicit cash flows determined on a gross and net of reinsurance basis.